-The Department of Biology offers many degree options for students to choose from
+FMU’s Department of Biology offers an array degree options

 Are you interested in understanding and protecting our natural resources?
 Do you want to be a research scientist, seeking to understand the structure and function of life?
 Are you pursuing a career in healthcare?
 Then a degree in biology at Francis Marion University will help you realize your goals.
 We have the core Bachelor of Science and Bachelor of Arts degrees.
 And several other options and programs that build on these core frameworks and prepare you to help get you to the next step.
 Please scroll down until you find the degree option that suits you best.

 For those people interested in a traditional biology degree we offer the core Bachelor degrees with a biology major.
 This curriculum offers the diversity and flexibility to meet the needs of many students.
 Students who earn this degree go on to land jobs at agencies like DHEC, OSHA, and DNR, middle and high schools, and businesses all over the world.
 Some have gone on to pursue graduate school and earn a Masters or Doctoral degree.
 We also offer both a minor and a collateral in Biology.

 Students that plan to apply to the FMU Nursing Program to earn a Bachelor of Science in Nursing (BSN) often spend their first two years completing the required pre-nursing coursework.
 Once a student completes the pre-requisites, they must apply for admission to the Nursing Program.
 Admission is competitive.

 The most popular careers for people graduating with a biology degree are in healthcare.
 The Pre-Health Program tailors the standard B.S. degree with a biology major to meet the course requirements needed for a person to apply to professional programs in medicine, dentistry, physical therapy, physician assistant studies, and other allied health professions.